Blue Cross and Blue Shield of North Carolina Foundation

 - Personnel expenses related to grant outcomes

-- Equipment related to specific programs
+- Equipment related to specific programmes

-- Existing, new, and expanding programs
+- Existing, new, and expanding programmes

 - Multi-year partnerships and large-scale initiatives